astroval0/pragmabackend/README.md

 ### Vivox-Voice branch

-If you're on the `vivox reimplementation` branch and you actually want to use voice / text, extend `auth.json` with:
+If you're on the `vivox reimplementation` branch and you actually want to use voice / text, extend `auth.json` with (edit nevermind i forgot to push those changes, will do at some point lol):

 ```json
 {